Establishing Business Credit Isn’t Hard, but it Does Require Planning

 Early on you may use the same accounts for business and personal use.
 It is best to stop this as early as possible, but if it isn’t yet feasible to have a separate checking account, at a minimum you need to separate business expenses.

-Without separating accounts, that business credit card you applied for can help you do this.
+Without separate accounts, that business credit card you applied for can help you do this.
 If you have a lower limit it may be difficult but working up to it until you can open a totally separate account is okay.

 Ensuring all utilities are in the business name will help with this as well.